csc-training/intro-to-dl/day2/Exercise_5.md

 ### Extracurricular 3

-See https://keras.io/examples/vision/ for more Keras examples on computer vision applications.
+See https://keras.io/examples/vision/ for more Keras examples on computer vision.

 ### Extracurricular 4 - after Exercise 6